Warning Signs

 • “I only make things worse.”

-• Call the National Suicide Prevention Lifeline: 1-800-273-8255.
-You will be directed to trained professionals who can then direct you to other resources.
+and you will be directed to trained professionals who can then direct you to other resources.